FlaviusPopescu/FlaviusPopescu.github.io/content/blog/2025-08-24-architecture-use-cases.md

 A ViewModel provides access to the business logic, and produces a state stream consumed by UI logic (where further transformations occur alongside platform-specific implementation details such as the Android `Context` and `Resources`).
 The state can change because of upstream events, like a network response updating the application's data, or the user performing an action that would create or modify that data in some meaningful way as modeled by the product requirements.

-Although typically each ViewModel is associated with a single app screen, sometimes the ViewModel class can still grow and become harder to manage or even test.
+Although typically each ViewModel is associated with a single app screen, sometimes the ViewModel class can still grow and become harder to manage and test.
 The business logic can then be extracted in `UseCase` classes, and that can be especially helpful in two situations:
 1. You want to re-use a piece of simple logic.
    For example, if multiple ViewModels perform the same type of user input validation, or access a common resource such as a user preference, those ViewModels can inject the common use case as a dependency.
 2. You want to extract complex logic out of the ViewModel.
    For example, if a user flow requires a complex orchestration of multiple data components to process a new UI event or input, this logic can be better managed and tested in isolation if it is in its own UseCase class.

+#### UseCase vs Repository

+Sometimes, additional data processing on the app side is necessary, especially when the app's "backend" (e.g., a cloud service, a different embedded device, etc.) does not or should not implement a certain requirement.
+This moves the responsibility to one of the app's components.

+If this happens, consider whether that data processing logic belongs in a data layer component first, such as a _repository_ or one of its _data source_ dependencies.

+Use cases focus less on data transformations and more on _what_ the app should do in a given system state.
+Ideally, their logic operates on _domain entity_ objects which allow the decoupling of app logic from any particular backend implementation.

 #### Naming
 Use the scheme _verb + noun (what) + UseCase_, e.g. `FormatInputUseCase` , or `GetPostHistoryWithAuthorsUseCase`.